informatica-unica/ocaml-challenge/3/mergesort/README.md

 # Merge Sort

 Let's implement the merge sort algorithm for integer lists in OCaml.
-Here we present the top-down approach.

 First, write the function `merge` that takes two sorted lists and threads their elements together to form a new sorted list: